eclipsebio/customer_toolkit/README.md

-# customer_toolkit
+# Eclipsebio Customer Toolkit
-Eclipsebio customer toolkit
+Tools for handling data from Eclipsebio products